Blotter: Man runs from police, hides in bushes to evade arrest

 Denton police responded to a fight Monday between two men in the 100 block of West Hickory Street.
 The men were separated once police arrived and one man complied with police while the other backed away and fled the scene, according to the police report.

 Officers located the man hiding behind bushes in the 100 block of Mulberry Street.
-The 29-year-old was arrested on a charge of evading arrest, as well as on an outstanding warrant for his arrest for a charge of public intoxication.
+The 29-year-old was arrested on a charge of evading arrest, as well as on an outstanding warrant for a charge of public intoxication.

 Other Reports